(3 customer reviews)

 Description

 B-Grade Vetterli rifles available now!
 The rifles are in functional condition however they are missing the entire rear sight assembly.
-They might have some cosmetic blemishes like: Dings, dents, scratches, may have small cracks in the wood such as near the toe or front end.
+They might have some cosmetic blemishes like: Dings, dents, scratches, may have some small cracks in the wood such as near the toe, near the magazine, or front end.
 The metal has finish wear, might have some minor corrosion.
 No cleaning rod included.
 They might be missing a front sight or another small part such as a sling swivel.
+Bore condition varies from poor to good.
 Stocks may have trench art and may be handmade Ethiopian stock replacements in some rare cases.
 Please note that the sear spring may be broken and the bolt may not stay cocked.

 We just received a small quantity of original Italian